Hiroki-Maeda/ninwavelets/README.md

     sfreq: float | Sampling frequency.
         This behaves like sfreq of mne-python.
     sigma: float | sigma value
-    accuracy: float | Accurancy paramater.
-        It does not make sence when you use fft only.
-        Because, Morse Wavelet needs Inverse Fourier Transform, length of wavelet changes but it is tiring to detect. :( If you use ifft, low frequency causes bad wave.
-        Please check wave by Morse.plot(freq) before use it.
-        If wave is bad, large accuracy can help you.(But needs cpu power)
     length: float | Length of wavelet.
         It does not make sence when you use fft only.
         Too long wavelet causes slow calculation.